Erosion and Sediment Control

 - Protection of water bodies and wetlands

-The Stormwater Management Manual for Eastern Washington contains an exhaustive list of best management practices (BMPs) that can be used to make sure construction projects meet the standards listed above.
+The Stormwater Management Manual for Eastern Washington contains an extensive list of best management practices (BMPs) that can be used to make sure construction projects meet the standards listed above.

 Here are some of the most commonly used BMP’s, including instructions for inspections and maintenance: